Quick start guide

 Get client credentials

 To access the Assure API, you must use client credentials (client ID and secret) provided by Signicat.
-You can either obtain your own client credentials, or use test credentials:
+To learn how to obtain your own client credentials, see the the Connect to Signicat APIs Quick start guide.

 Add product permission to Assure API